More Expressive Attention with Negative Weights

 \subsection{Decoder-Only Models for Language Modeling}

+\textbf{Baselines.} To show the effectiveness of \name\ beyond the vanilla Transformer, we compare \modelname\ with several Transformer variants that might produce negative attention weights as a by-product of their design, though none are specifically tailored for this purpose.

+(1) Differential attention~\cite{ye2024differentialtransformer} assumes attention calculations are noisy and aims to denoise them by subtracting outputs from two attention heads.
+This occasionally produces negative attention weights.

+However, this method requires complex initialization and learnable coefficients to balance the two heads, along with additional normalization layers, for stability.

+(2) Centered attention~\cite{ali2023centeredselfattentionlayers} attributes the representational collapse to the eigenvalues of the attention matrix being constrained within a limited interval.
+It mitigates this issue by shifting the row-wise attention sum from 1 to 0, which may lead to negative weights:

+However, this shift depends on the input length rather than the input content, and does not fully remove the value constraints within the attention matrix, making the approach suboptimal.
+Notably, this work can provide additional theoretical insights into the benefits of \name.

-\textbf{Architecture Details and Hyper-parameters.} We train decoder-only \modelname\ and Transformer-based language models on the RedPajama dataset~\cite{together2023redpajama}.
-Apart from variations in the attention modules, the overall architecture and training hyper-parameters for \modelname\ are identical to those of the vanilla Transformer.
-Importantly, we preserve the softmax attention in both the first and last layers of a deep \modelname; we will elaborate on this design choice in Section~\ref{sec:converge}.
-We use rotary position embedding~\cite{su2023roformerenhancedtransformerrotary} and SwiGLU~\cite{shazeer2020gluvariantsimprovetransformer} activation in the feed-forward networks (FFN) following Llama~\cite{touvron2023llamaopenefficientfoundation}.
-RMSNorms are applied before both the attention and FFN modules.
+\textbf{General Implementation and Hyper-parameters.} We train decoder-only Transformer language models and their variants using \name\ and its baselines on the RedPajama dataset~\cite{together2023redpajama}.
+Apart from differences in the attention modules, the overall architecture and training hyperparameters remain consistent across all models.

+Following the Llama~\cite{touvron2023llamaopenefficientfoundation}, we employ rotary position embedding~\cite{su2023roformerenhancedtransformerrotary} and SwiGLU activation~\cite{shazeer2020gluvariantsimprovetransformer} in the feed-forward networks (FFN).
+RMSNorm~\cite{zhang2019rootmeansquarelayer} is applied prior to both the attention and FFN modules.